pomek/chrome-facebook-blocker/README.md

 ## Testing

-In order to test this extension, follow instruction below:
+In order to test this extension, follow the instruction below:

 1. Clone this repository.
 2. Install required dependencies (`npm install`).